remotain/TelegramChatBot/README.md

 gzip -r -d data/
 ```
 ## Generate models
-Open and execute the `model.ipynb` notebook in order to train the classification models required to run the ChatBot.
+Open and execute the `models.ipynb` notebook in order to train and export the Machine Learning models that power the ChatBot.

 ## Telegram token